LZQthePlane/Phone-localization-based-on-CNN/README.md

 ## ***PS***
 1. In keras the accuracy reached 99%(train-acc)/91%(test-acc), while in tensorflow accuracy reached at most 91%(train-acc)/90%(test-acc);
-2. file *tf_net_eager* in tensorflow folder is not completed yet for my shortness of tensorflow-eager-execution
+2. file *tf_net_eager* in tensorflow folder is not completed yet for my shortness of tensorflow-eager-execution;
-3. Tried to use *autokeras* API to auto_machine_learning a model, however a bug I cannot solve raised which I will try when official doc update the information about regression
+3. Tried to use *autokeras* API to auto_machine_learning a model, however a bug I cannot solve raised which I will try again when official doc update the information about regression.